Erika Nijenhuis is a partner based in the New York office.

 , The Best Lawyers in America

-Ms. Nijenhuis regularly speaks at conferences, including at American Bar Association, New York State Bar Association, International Fiscal Association, Federal Bar Association, International Bar Association, University of Chicago, New York University, Wall Street Tax Association, Institute of International Bankers, International Tax Institute, Committee of Banking Institutions on Taxation, and Practising Law Institute meetings and seminars.
-She has guest-lectured at law schools including the University of Michigan, New York University and Georgetown, and taught a course on the taxation of financial instruments at the University of Washington Law School.
+Ms. Nijenhuis regularly speaks at conferences, including at American Bar Association, New York State Bar Association, International Fiscal Association, Federal Bar Association, International Bar Association, University of Chicago, New York University, Tax Council Policy Institute, Wall Street Tax Association, Institute of International Bankers, International Tax Institute, Committee of Banking Institutions on Taxation, and Practising Law Institute meetings and seminars.
+She has guest-lectured at the Internal Revenue Service and at law schools including the University of Michigan, New York University and Georgetown, and taught a course on the taxation of financial instruments at the University of Washington Law School.

 Ms. Nijenhuis is widely published on the various aspects of the taxation of financial products.
 Her articles, some with co-authors, include: